jmandel/interop-2019-nprms/ehi-export.md

 * export files may be delivered electronically or on physical media such as a CD-ROM
 * export files must contain "the entire electronic health record for a single patient"
 * export files must be "computable" (i.e., they can't can't rasterize the entire record into a PDF)
-* export file formats need not be standardized
-* export file formats must be fully and publicly documented by the vendor, including "data dictionar" and everything else needed to use the export "without loss of information or its meaning"
+* export file formats need not be standardize, but must be fully and publicly documented by the vendor, including "data dictionary" and everything else needed to use the export "without loss of information or its meaning"

 ## ONC's proposal is spot-on — but has two important gaps